zivawernick/zivawernick/README.md

 ## About Me

-I'm a Social Impact Driven **Software Engineer** with experience in **Web, Database and other Software Development**.
+I'm a Social Impact Driven **Software Engineer** with experience in **Web, Database and fullstack Development**.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently learning: **React**
 - 🔭 Working on: **Deciding whats next**